nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_problems.md

     <td><b>Cardinality:</b> 1..1</td>
   </tr>
 </table>
-A complex extension that details the relationship of this problem header resources to another or a number of other problem header resources.
+A complex extension that contains a reference to a related problem header resource.

 ### extension[problemSignificance] ###